xpipe-io/xpipe-io.github.io/docs/connections/stream-connections.md

 ### Advanced HTTP Requests

 HTTP requests play a fundamental role in accessing many web-based APIs.
-X-Pipe natively supports using HTTP requests as stream connections.
+XPipe natively supports using HTTP requests as stream connections.
 However, this support is not completely exhaustive and does not cover all features of HTTP requests and responses.
 As you will see, you can also use tools like ``cURL`` and command connections to circumvent these limitations.

-#### Using X-Pipe
+#### Using XPipe

 For example, to access the returned data structure of the API call ``https://official-joke-api.appspot.com/random_joke``, we can easily do the following: